BLuckoo/Cryptocurrencies/README.md

 3.  ***Clustering cryptocurrencies using K-means***

     -  Clustering is an important concept when it comes to unsupervised learning.
 It mainly deals with finding a structure or pattern in a collection of uncategorized data.
-    -  K means is an iterative clustering algorithm which helps to find the highest value for every iteration.
+    -  K-means is an iterative clustering algorithm which helps to find the highest value for every iteration.
     -  Initially, the desired number of clusters are selected.
-In this clustering method, the data points are clustered into k groups.
+In this clustering method, the data points are clustered into K groups.
     -  Unsupervised Learning Clustering algorithms will process the data and find natural clusters(groups) if they exist in the data.
 The number of clusters can be defined in the  algorithms.
-This allows to adjust the granularity of these groups.
-A larger k means smaller groups with more granularity in the same way.
-A lower k means larger groups with less granularity.
+This allows the ability to adjust the granularity of these groups.
+A larger K results in smaller groups with more granularity.
+Conversely, a lower K results in larger groups with less granularity.
-    -  In k-means clustering, each group is defined by creating a centroid for each group.
+    -  In K-means clustering, each group is defined by creating a centroid for each group.
 The centroids are the center of the cluster, which captures the points closest to them and adds them to the cluster.

     To find the K-means value for the model, an elbow curve was created and a K-means algorithm was used to predict the K clusters for the cryptocurrencies’ data.